 Rubber Tip Stimulators

-Tongue cleaners are special devices which have been designed to remove the buildup of bacteria, fungi and food debris from the tongue surface.
-The fungi and bacteria that colonize on the tongue have been related to halitosis (bad breath) and a great many systemic diseases like diabetes, heart disease, respiratory disease and stroke.
-Tongue cleaners can be made from metal, wood or plastic and shaped in accordance with the contours of the tongue.
-Tongue cleaning should be done prior to brushing to prevent the ingestion of fungi and bacteria.
+Tongue cleaners are special devices that have been designed to remove the buildup of bacteria, fungi, and food debris from the tongue surface.
+The fungi and bacteria that colonize on the tongue have been related to halitosis (bad breath) and a great many systemic diseases like diabetes, heart disease, respiratory disease, and stroke.
+Tongue cleaners can be made from metal, wood, or plastic and shaped by the contours of the tongue.
+Tongue cleaning should be done before brushing to prevent the ingestion of fungi and bacteria.

 There are a great many toothbrush types available.
 Electric toothbrushes are generally recommended by dentists because electric brushes are much more effective than manual brushes.
 The vibrating or rotary motion helps to easily dislodge plaque and remove food particles from around the gums and teeth.
 The same results can be obtained using a manual brush, but much more effort is needed to do so.

 Manual toothbrushes should be replaced every three months because worn bristles become ineffective over time.
 Soft bristle toothbrushes are far less damaging to gum tissue than the medium and hard bristle varieties.
 Also, an appropriate sized ADA approved toothbrush should be chosen to allow proper cleaning to all the teeth.
 Teeth should ideally be brushed after each meal, or minimally twice each day.

 If you have any questions about oral hygiene aids, please ask your dentist or dental hygienist.